KNOWLEDGE MANAGEMENT SOUTH AFRICA SOCIETY

 b.
 Conflicts of Interest: In any meeting of the association, members who are likely to have conflicting interests in matters on the agenda are obliged to alert the chairperson at the beginning of the meeting.
 Chairpersons should consider recusals where appropriate.
 Conflicts of interests in an association context may include not only personal interests but also be third party interests that a member may represent.

-This constitution was adopted on 30 August 2017 in Sandton by the founding members.
+This constitution was adopted on 13 August 2019 at the Annual General Meeting by the members.